hz-9/a4/docs/overview/summary/log.md

 `A4Log4jsLogModule.Schema` is the configuration model of `A4Log4jsLogModule`.

-For more information on log configuration, please refer to the [link](TODO).
+For more configuration details, please refer to the [Options](../../guide/a4-log-log4js/options) section.

 ## How to Use